Dunlop Rubber: Post war

-In 1967, the company changed its name from the "Dunlop Rubber Company Ltd" to "Dunlop Ltd", as it had diversified from rubber.
+In 1967, the company changed its name from the "Dunlop Rubber Company Ltd" to "Dunlop Ltd" to reflect its diversification from rubber.
 At this time, around 60 per cent of sales came from overseas, and tyres represented 60 per cent of company turnover.

 Sir Reay Geddes, the son of Sir Eric Geddes, became chairman of Dunlop in 1968.

 In 1968, Dunlop acquired George Angus Ltd of Newcastle upon Tyne, a world leader in the supply of fire hoses and fire fighting equipment.
-That year Dunlop had operating profits of £31.8 million, with net profits of £11.2 million.
+That year Dunlop recorded operating profits of £31.8 million along with net profits of £11.2 million.
 By the late 1960s, Dunlop was the 35th largest company in the world outside the United States.
 In 1970, Dunlop had 102,000 employees.

-In 1971, Dunlop merged with Pirelli of Italy to form the world's third-largest tyre company after Goodyear and Firestone.
+In 1971, Dunlop merged with the Italian tyre manufacturer Pirelli to form the world's third-largest tyre company after Goodyear and Firestone.
 The merger was a joint venture arrangement where each company took minority interests in the other's subsidiaries, rather than a takeover.
 The merger was not successful, and the joint venture was dissolved in 1981.
 Pirelli was not profitable throughout the entire duration of the merger.

 The decline of the British car manufacturing industry from 1972 onwards also impacted the core Dunlop business.
-Matters were compounded by the 1973 oil crisis.
+Matters were further compounded by the 1973 oil crisis.